hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 ### Mounted Disk Guidelines

-The mounted disk option provides significant flexibility in how PTFE stores its data.
+The mounted disk option provides significant flexibility in how Terraform Enterprise stores its data.
 To help narrow down the possibilites, we've provided the following guidelines for mounted disk storage.

 #### Supported Mounted Disk Types